1) Don’t cough! People might think you are an alarmist!

-But the people don’t even seem to notice they are coughing.
+But the people didn’t even seem to notice they are coughing.

 You just hear the sound wherever you go.
 Cough.
 Cough.
 Cough.
 I hear a group of teen tourists on the street exclaiming, “Don’t make me laugh, I’ll start coughing!”
 And then they all giggle.
 And cough.
 The sound is as if I walked into a smokers convention, into a conference hall filled with the thick cloud of smoke and people who had hacking coughs for years and were in complete denial.

 It’s the collective denial I’m worried about.
 The long, slow murmurs of coughs, as if people are trying to consciously be quiet, so as not to disturb others.
-Because god forbid the sound of coughing becomes loud enough for people to worry about.
-They might sound like an alarmist.
+Because god forbid the sound of coughing becomes loud enough to worry about.
+People might sound like they are alarmists.